 Premise #2: The prototype testing performed at ESA/ESOC and NASA/JPL using the same (or similar) technical content as was described in Test Cases #1 through #5, and described in this document, has established that the flight dynamics content of the Version 2 modifications to the TDM standard can be rendered in an XML format.

-For this test case, a modified version of the TDM/XML schema will be prepared.
+For this test case, an updated version of the TDM/XML schema will be prepared (the updates will involve adding the new Version 2 Metadata Section keywords and Data Section keywords).
 TDMs in XML format containing all of the new Version 2 keywords will be created by JPL and transmitted to ESA/ESOC.
 In principle, the tests could involve conversion of the KVN TDMs used in Test Case #1 through Test Case #5 (but this is not a requirement; large TDMs may be truncated for this test).
-ESA/ESOC will process the received TDMs using the modified TDM schema.
+ESA/ESOC will process the received TDMs using the updated TDM schema.
 The test XML format TDMs will be added to the library of NDM/XML test cases for future use.

 Expected Results

-It is anticipated that the XML formatted TDMs will be valid when processed with the modified XML schema.
+It is anticipated that the XML formatted TDMs will be valid when processed with the updated XML schema.
 Assuming that this criterion is met, the test will be considered successful.
 In the event of discrepancies, troubleshooting will be conducted by the participants in the test.

 TRACKING DATA MESSAGE TEST REPORT